 i.
 Second offense does not have to be under the same category of the first offense.

 ii.
-Organizational fines must be submitted to Campus Hearing Board within five days from the date of judgment with penalty being the suspension of one’s charter until payment is due.
+Organizational fines must be submitted to the Luther College Hearing Board within five days from the date of judgment with penalty being the suspension of one’s charter until payment is due.

 Luther is concerned about the emotional, psychological, and physical health and well-being of its students.
 According to Luther’s mission statement, “As people of all backgrounds, we embrace diversity and challenge one another to learn in community, to discern our callings, and to serve with distinction for the common good … we strive to be a community where students, faculty, and staff are enlivened and transformed by encounters with one another.”

 Hazing, by its very nature, is an activity that is counter to Luther’s mission statement.
 Student organizations, teams, ensembles and groups are expected to conduct themselves in accordance with the mission statement and the Code of Conduct, which follows in part: